non-npc/Desktop-Javascript-Python-GameDemo/README.md

-# Nodeless Desktop Javascript Python
+# Desktop Javascript Python Game Demo

 A windows desktop application framework that seamlessly integrates Python backend with JavaScript frontend using PyQt6 WebView, enabling the development of rich desktop applications without the need for added layers of complexity.